-ALLEN BASSLER, M.D. – Vice Chair
+ALLEN BASSLER, M.D. – Chair

 Dr. Allen Bassler has been a member of the Socorro General Hospital Emergency Department medical staff since moving to Socorro in 1999.
 A magna cum laude graduate of Dartmouth College, he attended Dartmouth Medical School, graduated with honors, and was elected to the Alpha Omega alpha Medical Honor Society.